 Testing Postgres Domains

-In this guide we will learn how to use Atlas's schema test command to test Postgres Domain Types.
+In this guide, you’ll learn how to use Atlas's schema test command to test Postgres Domain Types.

 Database Domains